 The growth was accompanied by an increase in the number of employees, which grew by 1.7% in the last year, reaching 66,500 workers.

 Export market is worth 26 billion euros correspondig to 80% of its entire production, with a rise of 4.7% in 2018 compared to 2017.

 Also in terms of Research & Development, the Italian pharmaceutical sector currently invests 1.65 billion euros, with an increase of 7.8% compared to 2017 and 35% to the last 5 years.
 This growth allowed a significant increase in the R&D number of employees, which rised by 3.1% reaching 6,600 units.

 Health Services are part of the life science sector and include private and public hospital services, specialized medical services, social and health services.
 The value of production at national level amounts to about € 135 billion.

 This sector employs about 1.4 million people.
 The number of employees within the National Health Service dropped to 648,000 while the number of people working under agreement with the National Health Service (general practitioners and paediatricians) has remained unchanged at 55,000.

 About 120,000 people are employed by private hospitals and about 600,000 people work in medical clinics, medical laboratories, dental practices, residential and home services within the health and social system.

-The Health Services sector employs highly qualified personnel: more than 246,000 graduates work for the National Health Service, equal to 37% of all National Health Service employees and of 22% of all graduates working within the public administration sector in Italy, second to schools where the number of graduates amounts to 469,000.
+The Health Services sector employs highly qualified personnel: more than 246,000 are graduates, corresponding to 37% of all National Health Service employees and of 22% of all graduates working within the public administration sector in Italy.

-More women are traditionally employed in this sector, in a Country where gender inequalities in the workplace are often high.
+Many women are traditionally employed in this sector.
 Women’s employment in the National Health Service accounts for 65%, as opposed to 56% in the public sector as a whole and an average national women’s employment of 47.2%.